 (Al-Hujurat, Verse 10)

-This verse calls us to transcend superficial bonds and embrace a shared purpose that goes beyond race, gender, or any identity markers we may hold onto.
+This verse calls us to transcend above superficial bonds and embrace a shared purpose that goes beyond race, gender, or any identity markers we may hold onto.

 By embracing humanity as a whole, we accept our role as witnesses against injustice.
 Allah commands: